luisejv/le-wagon-react-rails/React_Tooling/01-Setup/README.md

 cat ~/.zshrc
 ```

-You can also open this file in Sublime Text to inspect it.
+You can also open this file in VS code Text to inspect it.

 ### Node